Broad Points To Ponder 20/20 is the term used to express normal visual acuity, the clarity

 the current worldwide shift in global consciousness from tribalism, instability,

-The ultimate goal is to afford every person in the community
+Our ultimate vision is to afford every woman in the community

 maintaining a keen appreciation for their longing for inclusion, the innate longing

 to belong within our human nature; (b) respond with compassionate consideration